kamu-data/kamu-molecule-bridge/README.md

 ## Monitoring
-The service provides following monitoring features:
+The service provides the following monitoring features:

 **Structured logging** via `tracing` crate:
 - In development mode the logs are human-readable, but in production deployment the logs are emitted in ND-JSON format